Impro02/wafermap-plot/README.md

 ## Reading the example code

-To reader a plot a wafermap you just have to supply a list of defect points.
+To plot a wafermap you just have to supply a list of defect points.

 ```
-plot = WaferMapPlot.plot(defect_points=defect_points)
+figure = WaferMapPlot.plot(defect_points=defect_points)
-plot.show()
+figure.show()
 ```